Holstein Friesian: History

 Black and white cattle from Europe were introduced into the US from 1621 to 1664.
 The eastern part of New Netherland (modern day New York and Connecticut), where many Dutch farmers settled along the Hudson and Mohawk River valleys.
 They probably brought cattle with them from their native land and crossed them with cattle purchased in the colony.
 For many years afterwards, the cattle here were called Dutch cattle and were renowned for their milking qualities.

 The first recorded imports were more than 100 years later, consisting of six cows and two bulls.
 These were sent in 1795 by the Holland Land Company, which then owned large tracts in New York, to their agent, Mr. John Lincklaen of Cazenovia.
-A settler described them thus, "the cows were of the size of oxen, their colors clear black and white in large patches; very handsome".
+A settler described them thus: "the cows were of the size of oxen, their colors clear black and white in large patches; very handsome".

 In 1810, a bull and two cows were imported by the Hon.
 William Jarvis for his farm at Wethersfield, Vermont.
 About the year 1825, another importation was made by Herman Le Roy, a part of which was sent into the Genesee River valley.
 The rest were kept near New York City.
 Still later, an importation was made into Delaware.
 No records were kept of the descendants of these cattle.
 Their blood was mingled and lost in that of the native cattle.

 The first permanent introduction of this breed was due to the perseverance of Hon.
 Winthrop W. Chenery, of Belmont, Massachusetts.
 The animals of his first two importations, and their offspring, were destroyed by the government in Massachusetts because of a contagious disease.
 He made a third importation in 1861.
 This was followed in 1867 by an importation for the Hon.
 Gerrit S. Miller, of Peterboro, New York, made by his brother, Dudley Miller, who had been attending the noted agricultural school at Eldena (Königlich Preußische Staats- und landwirthschaftliche Akademie zu Greifswald und Eldena; the latter today a locality of the former), Prussia, where this breed was highly regarded.
 These two importations, by Hon.
 William A. Russell, of Lawrence, Mass., and three animals from East Friesland, imported by Gen. William S. Tilton of the National Military Asylum, Togus, Maine, formed the nucleus of the Holstein Herd Book.

 The Trina Holstein breed was established by the Merrill farming family in Maine in the early 20th century, begun by "Trina Redstone Marvel" (or "Old Trina") and continued at Wilsondale Farm in Gray, Maine.
-Trina was traced back sixteen generations to one of the first cows imported into the United States from New Netherland.
+Trina has traced back sixteen generations to one of the first cows imported into the United States.
 There are thirty generations of Trina Holstein offspring today.

 After about 8,800 Holsteins had been imported, a cattle disease broke out in Europe and importation ceased.

 In the late 19th century, there was enough interest among Friesian breeders to form associations to record pedigrees and maintain herd books.
 These associations merged in 1885, to found the Holstein-Friesian Association of America.
-In 1994, the name was changed to Holstein Association USA, Inc.
+In 1994, the name was changed to Holstein Association USA.